All It Needs Is A Hot Pan, Butter, And Seasoning

 Makes.
 2 steaks, 2 servings.

 Video: How To Sear Elk Steak In A Cast Iron Skillet

 Here's how to cook elk steaks in cast iron on the grill with butter, garlic, and rosemary.

 2 elk steaks, 10 to 12 ounces each

 4 tablespoon unsalted butter

 2 sprigs fresh rosemary

 1) Fire up.
-Prepare a charcoal grill for direct cooking.
+Prepare a grill for high temperature direct heat cooking.